 Rush shipping is a no-no in our company.
 Instead, we only ship via the U.S. Postal Service.
 This choice cuts down on the carbon footprint of your delivery as most likely, a USPS vehicle stops by your place nearly every day.

 Shipping is calculated at checkout using USPS actual costs based on the ship-to address.
 We offer free shipping for all orders to the contiguous United States for orders over $50!

 Nope!
 Never.
 Our shipping boxes are made of fully recyclable corrugated cardboard, free of styrofoam and other harmful packing material, and sealed with paper tape.
 Every piece of our packaging is 100% recyclable or compostable.
 Check out our page on Sustainability for more details!

-At this time we’re not doing local pickup or delivery, but please check out our upcoming market schedule to see what markets we’ll be at across the Triangle.
+At this time, we are only doing local delivery within an 8-mile radius of our headquarters in Apex, NC.
+If you're in that area, local delivery should be an option at checkout!
+Unfortunately, we do not have local pick-up options at this time.
+However, if you live in other parts of the Triangle, please check out our upcoming market schedule to see what markets we’ll be at!
 Visiting one of these markets is a great way to shop small and support local, not to mention cutting down on shipping emissions and meeting the faces behind Solid Roots!
 We’re also working with retail partners across the country to try to bring Solid Roots to your neighborhood.